 Jen Watkins, conservation associate / I-90 Wildlife Bridges Campaign coordinator

 Jen Watkins began working with Conservation Northwest in 2001 as part of the outreach team for The Cascades Conservation Partnership.
-She continues to work on connectivity issues in the Central Cascades with the I-90 Wildlife Bridges Coalition and with our national forests program on the Okanogan-Wenatchee and Mount Baker Snoqualmie National Forests.
+She continues to work on connectivity issues in the Central Cascades with the I-90 Wildlife Bridges Coalition and with our national forests program on the Okanogan-Wenatchee and Mt.
+Baker-Snoqualmie National Forests.
 Jen graduated from the University of Washington’s College of Forest Resources and has a strong interest in community collaborations and wildlife connectivity.

 Dave Werntz, science and conservation director